FranciscoLlobet/efm32-freertos-zig/README.md

 - HW Watchdog (7s idle timeout)
 - Bootloader with support for MCUBoot firmware containers

-Either a binary with LwM2M via secure COAP (DTLS) or MQTT via TLS.
+Either a binary with LwM2M via secure COAP (DTLS) or MQTT via TLS can be loaded at a time.

+## Main bugs

+- The LwM2M client will do a watchdog reset after approximately 7 minutes.
+- The current architecture is dependent on FreeRTOS.
+- Current no entropy is being queried when starting MbedTLS functionality.

+## Wish List

+- Implementation of SimpleLink File Storage
+- Stability improvements of the LwM2M client
+- Stability improvments of the connection manager
+- Memory optimization of statically allocated memory.
+- Improvements on documentation.
+- Programming via openOCD
+- Programming scripts via console
+- HTTP deployment script for FW update
+- MQTT FW update

 ## Non-Features